January 3, Reading 2 – Job 4, 5

 You work for the good of Your people, us – Thank You!

-And You work good through bad, that we see most clearly at the crux of all of time and creation – At the cross, where You in the person of the Son bore the full just wrath for Your people.
+And You work good through bad, which we see most clearly at the cross, where You saved us.

 Amen.